geavenx/memo/docs/usage.md

 ### Getting Help

-- Use `cm --help` for general help
+- Use `memo --help` for general help
-- Use `cm <command> --help` for command-specific help
+- Use `memo <command> --help` for command-specific help
-- Check `cm status` to diagnose configuration issues
+- Check `memo status` to diagnose configuration issues